Soontao/cds-mysql/README.md

 ## Setup

-for local development, just simply create the `default-env.json` file into the root directory of your CAP project, and put the `mysql` credential into that. (remember **don't** commit this file into your git repository)
+for local development, firstly developer need to create a `default-env.json` file into the root directory of your CAP project, and put the development `mysql` credential into that. (remember **don't** commit this file into your git repository). (or [use system environments](./docs/ADVANCED_USAGE.md#configuration-credential-by-environments) to configure)

-please **NOTICE** that, the `{ tags: ['mysql'] }` is the key which used for service credential lookup in CAP framework.

 for the supported options in `credentials` node, just ref the [mysql official connection options document](https://www.npmjs.com/package/mysql#connection-options)